 Approximately half of all people who suffer from addiction to drugs or alcohol also have at least one mental illness.
 This fact makes it imperative that treatment is available for those who deal with these co-occurring conditions and need assistance in coping with both of them.
 An individual with both a substance use disorder and mental health issues benefits greatly from mental health facilities in Palm Beach county at Ambrosia Treatment Center.
+Additionally, they can still benefit if they need detox for addiction.

 Common Mental Health Disorders